Skip to main content

 Key features:

-• Local Indigenous priorities and knowledge is organised in a way that can guide work
+• Local Indigenous priorities and knowledge is organised in a way that can guide on-ground operations.

-• Systems can demonstrate how this work aligns with contractual obligations (e.g. for Working On Country or IPA work plans)
+• Information management systems can be used to demonstrate how this work aligns with contractual obligations (e.g. for Indigenous Ranger Programs/IPA work plans, or fee-for-service contracts).

 Projects involving integrating IEK into work plans: